dymodi/dymodi.github.io/Research/2018-MobiSys/outline-draft-3.md

 In our method, we find the spatial and temporal data inconsistency by first clustering the data to by restaurant or by rider.
 Then we find the problematic entries by comparing the observed data with expected output or empirical patterns.

 ### 5.1 Spatial Inconsistency (POI Correction) (Clustering by shop)
 Spatial inconsistency is detected by clustering the data by vertices in the delivery graph, since each vertex represents a spatial location.

+**Compare with \hat \tau(s,d)**

 The abnormal event $(s,d)$ is defined as follows:

 $$\left| \tilde \tau(s,d) - \hat \tau(s,d) \right| > \epsilon(s,d)$$